stjude/learngenomics.dev/docs/02-genomic-variation/01-baselines-for-variation.md

 Having a matched pair of tumor and germline data is especially valuable in variant detection because germline data acts as a precise control.
-The analyst uses the paring to sort out common but irrelevant SNVs found in the normal germline tissue from the new cancer driving mutations in the tumor.
+The analyst uses the paring to sort out common but irrelevant single nucleotide variations (SNVs) found in the normal germline tissue from the new cancer driving mutations in the tumor.

 Studies that consist only of tumor samples are useful in diagnosing subtypes of the disease.
 Cancer subtypes often differ in their rate of progression and